 Rooomba 860: One of the points that attracts many people to the 770 is the relatively reasonable price point.

-The new Roomba 980 (review here), retails for close to $900.
+The new Roomba 980 (review here), retails for a hefty price.
 However, iRobot recently released the Roomba 860 to target value buyers.
 You can check out the full take here, how the top Roomba models compare or see below for my highlights.

 - Tangle-Free Extractors – It offers new Tangle-Free Extractors which make the Roomba less prone to getting clogged.
 This is particularly useful for pet owners who often struggle with pet hair getting tangled and gumming up the works.